The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 The Thespians, Thebans, and probably the 2000 helots also chose to stand and fight to the end with the Spartans.

-By dawn on the third day of battle, a small force of Persians had been able to flank the Greeks.
+By dawn on the third day of battle, the small force of Persians that had been able to flank the Greeks were ready to attack.

-The Spartans were then attacked from the front and from behind by the Persian army.
-The remaining Greeks intended to fight to the death.
+As a consequent, the Spartans were then assaulted from the front and from behind by the Persian army.

-The Greeks charged out of the pass and met the Persian forces head-on, to maximise the number of enemies they could kill.
+So, the Greeks charged out of the pass and met the Persian forces head-on, which they thought was the best way to maximise the number of enemies they could kill.

 However, when the Persian Immortals advanced, the remaining Greeks had to retreat to a nearby hill where they prepared to make their last stand.